- Forms

 Choosing an appropriate level of password strength

-You need to choose how strong a password is needed for what you want to protect.
+You need to determine the password strength and complexity according to what you want to protect.
 You need to draw the line somewhere.
-For 99% of the content out there it can easily be argued that merely the first 2 or 3 of the first mentioned rules will be sufficient.
+For 99% of the content out there it can easily be argued that merely the first 2 or 3 rules mentioned above will be sufficient.

 General guidelines on choosing a password